Agnes Scott College's First-Generation College Celebration

 To support the many ways that institutions (who have been granted Federal TRIO funds) are participating in the First-Generation College Celebration, the Council for Opportunity in Education created this resource.
 Through this resource, you will understand that each TRIO project’s regulations describe three areas where supplies are allowable costs: supplies needed for project recordkeeping, supplies needed for project administration, and supplies needed for participant development, or delivering services to participants.

 In support of the 2020 First-Generation College Celebration, the Center, the Council for Opportunity in Education (COE), and The Suder Foundation continue to offer the Grant Opportunity!
-These funds are intended to extend an institution's ability to reach more first-generation students, engage more members of the campus community, launch a new program or event, or to provide additional services surrounding the First-Generation College Celebration.
+These funds are intended to extend an organization's ability to reach more first-generation students, engage more members of the community, launch a new program or event, or to provide additional services surrounding the First-Generation College Celebration.
 Eligible institutions and organizations may apply for up to $500 of unrestricted funds; eligibility requirements are outlined in the Grant Opportunity application.
 While working on your submission, take a momen to reivew the sample Grant Opportunity examples.